fluiddyn/fluidlab/README.rst

 the G. K. Batchelor Fluid Dynamics Laboratory at DAMTP, University of Cambridge.

-*Key words and ambitions*: fluid dynamics research with Python (2.7 or
+*Key words and ambitions*: fluid dynamics research with Python (>= 3.5);
->= 3.3); modular, object-oriented, collaborative, tested and documented, free and open-source software.
+modular, object-oriented, collaborative, tested and documented, free and open-source software.

 License
 -------